^

 0.65-1.05

-Magnesium is a cofactor of a number of enzymatic reactions, it acts as a physiological growth regulator, supporting a stock of purine and pyrimidine bases.
+Magnesium is a cofactor of a number of enzymatic reactions, it acts as a physiological growth regulator, maintaining the supply of purine and pyrimidine bases.
 Magnesium is necessary at all stages of protein synthesis.

-The main regulator for maintaining the concentration of magnesium in the blood serum is the kidney.
-In a healthy person, the daily magnesium excretion is approximately 100 mg.
-With the depletion of magnesium, its excretion decreases or ceases altogether.
-Excess magnesium is rapidly removed by the kidneys.
-Magnesium passes through the glomerular membrane, 80% of it is reabsorbed in the proximal tubules of the ascending segment of the Henle loop.
+The main regulator of maintaining the concentration of magnesium in the blood serum is the kidneys.
+In a healthy person, the daily excretion of magnesium is approximately 100 mg.
+When magnesium reserves are depleted, its excretion decreases or stops completely.
+Excess magnesium is quickly removed by the kidneys.
+Magnesium passes through the glomerular membrane, 80% of it is reabsorbed in the proximal tubules of the ascending segment of the loop of Henle.
 Large doses of PTH contribute to a decrease in the excretion of magnesium in the urine (glucagon and calcitonin have the same effect).
 Vitamin D and its metabolites increase the absorption of magnesium in the small intestine, but to a lesser extent than calcium.